zelstart/pokemon-team-builder/README.md

 ## Installation
 Clone the repo or fork.
+To run locally, open in your favorite IDE.
+In the terminal, run `npm run install`, and then `npm run develop`.

 ## Usage
 Navigate to the root folder and run npm install.
 Run npm run dev and navigate to the localhost in your favorite web browser.